trytomeow/transcriptomic-cellular-response-er-stress-yeast/README.md

-# ER Stress Transcriptomics Analysis Pipeline
+# Transcriptomic Analysis of Cellular Response to ER Stress in _Saccharomyces cerevisiae _

 ## Overview

-R pipeline for generating figures for transcriptomic analysis of ER stress response in *S. cerevisiae* (WT vs *hac1*Δ).
+R pipeline for generating figures for senior project entilted: Transcriptomic Analysis of Cellular Response to ER Stress in _Saccharomyces cerevisiae _.

+## Objective of this project
+1. To investigate the temporal dynamics of transcriptional adaptation in _S. cerevisiae_ in response to ER stress.
+2. To elucidate the distinct roles of UPR-dependent and UPR-independent pathways in the ER stress response.

 ---